EnneVerden/Eclipse-cinema/README.md

-# Eclipse-cinema
+## About application

-Online cinema application.
+Online cinema - an application based on React/Redux technologies for ordering movie tickets.